 Directions for Future Research

-It would be valuable to repeat this evaluation in order to establish time trend awareness and test whether the findings and practice implications have had any influence on FCAMHS professionals to consider animal maltreatment more thoroughly.
+It would be valuable to repeat this evaluation to establish time trend awareness and test whether the findings and practice implications have had any influence on FCAMHS professionals to consider animal maltreatment more thoroughly.
 It would also be valuable for the evaluation to repeated across different FCAMHS localities.
 This would allow different services to establish whether they are making the appropriate recommendations.
 Furthermore, previous research has shown that animal maltreatment can differ due to socioeconomic factors.
 Following research in Detroit (Michigan, USA), Reese et al (2020) highlighted that areas in socioeconomic distress breed the conditions which makes it harder for pet owners to provide adequate care, therefore leading to higher levels of maltreatment.
 Hensley and Tallichet (2005) also indicate that there are differences in the presentation of animal maltreatment and how it is modelled between both rural and urban areas.
 It is likely that the results of this evaluation may differ from service to service, and it would be beneficial to see the different patterns of maltreatment across different FCAMHS catchment areas.

 In terms of how animal maltreatment may predict future violence; this evaluation does not provide much further argument between the two primary theories: the deviance generalisation theory (Arluke et al, 1999) and the violence graduation hypothesis (Wright and Hensley, 2003).
 Future research could adapt a more exploratory and longitudinal approach in order to gather further knowledge about broader offending that the young person may also be engaging in, as well as age of onset of animal maltreatment or other offending.
 Causal inference methods for observational data, such as propensity score matching, might also be utilised by future research.
 Such techniques could attempt to control for the influence of potential confounding factors on both the exposure (animal maltreatment) and outcome (subsequent violent offending).
 Identifying a suitable ‘instrumental variable’ (that is, one associated with the risk but not the outcome of interest) may also help establish causality in this context.
 Such approaches could generate less uncertain evidence, particularly in relation to how these behaviours might progress into future violent offending.
 This would also provide greater knowledge and guidance to FCAMHS professionals to be aware of the function and trajectory of animal maltreatment for young people who are referred into the service.